Private John Thomas Sanders

 MAY–JUNE 1918: TRENCH WARFARE & PATROLS

 This period was relatively static.
 The 31st held front-line and support trenches near the Somme.
 There were patrols, raids, and artillery duels, but no major battles.
+The Australians maintained aggressive patrolling to keep pressure on the Germans.

 On 8 August 1918, the 31st took part in the Battle of Amiens, a massive, surprise Allied offensive involving tanks, aircraft, and coordinated infantry-artillery tactics.
 This battle marked the beginning of the Hundred Days Offensive and the collapse of German resistance.
-The 31st advanced successfully with minimal casualties — morale was high.

 AUGUST–SEPTEMBER 1918: THE ADVANCE CONTINUES